 Do you want to know the difference between a full-service and a low-cost airline?
 Check out my previous post detailing the differences of these 2 types of airlines.

-Philippine passport holders are only required to present their valid passports and the E-Travel QR code upon entering the country’s borders.
+Philippine passport holders are only required to present their valid passports and the E-Travel QR code when entering the country’s borders.
 Non-Philippine passport holders may be required to present other requirements, such as a valid visa or onward departure ticket.
-These requirements vary from one nationality to the other.
+These requirements vary from one nationality to the next.
 It is always best to check with the relevant authorities regarding the updated entry requirements.

 Aircraft & Flight Information